-At all times, RWM UK must hold adequate financial resources, both in amount and quality, to ensure that the Firm remains financially viable throughout the economic cycle with the ability to address and mitigate any potential harms to, itself, customers or to other market participants.
+At all times, FAM LLP must hold adequate financial resources, both in amount and quality, to ensure that it remains financially viable throughout the economic cycle with the ability to address and mitigate any potential harms to itself, customers or to other market participants.

-In addition, RWM UK required to perform an Internal Capital Adequacy and Risk Assessment ("ICARA") annually, which is an internal risk management process.
-The focus is on assessment of the Firm's business model and identifying, assessing, and estimating the potential 'Risks of Harm' to clients, to markets, and to the Firm itself which includes Own Funds quantifications, stress testing and wind down planning.
-The following are the key components of the Firm's ICARA process:
+In addition, FAM LLP is required to perform an ICARA annually, which is an internal risk management process.
+The focus is on assessment of the firm's business model and identifying, assessing, and estimating the potential 'Risks of Harm' to clients, to markets, and to the firm itself - and includes Own Funds quantifications, stress testing and wind down planning.
+The following are the key components of the ICARA process:

 - Business model assessment: An assessment of how the firm generates returns and the vulnerabilities that may affect its ability to generate acceptable and sustainable profits, covering, e.g. details of business lines and activities, details of external factors that influence success of the business model and strategy, competitive environment, reliance on wider franchise etc. - Assessing Risks of Harm: Identification of the potential harms by considering plausible hypothetical scenarios that may occur in relation to the firm's activities.
-A failure to provide an appropriate level of service which results in a legal claim; significant operational events, such as failure of key systems or internal fraud. - Stress testing: A 'severe but plausible' assessment, based on forward-looking hypothetical events, that covers all material risks and vulnerabilities identified and estimates the effects on a firm's profits and losses and its financial position before and after taking into account realistic management / recovery actions. - Wind down planning: An assessment of the steps and resources to ensure orderly wind-down and termination of its regulated business in a realistic timescale, and evaluate the potential harms (and associated mitigants) arising from winding down, as well as identifying the levels of Own Funds and Liquid Assets that the firm considers, if reached, may indicate that there is a credible risk that the firm will breach its threshold requirements. - Capital & Liquidity assessment: An assessment of the levels of Own Funds and Liquid Asset resources (based on prescribed methodologies) and requirements (based on business plans, as well as capital/liquidity required to mitigate risks of harm and wind-down).
+A failure to provide an appropriate level of service which results in a legal claim; significant operational events, such as failure of key systems or internal fraud. - Stress testing: A 'severe but plausible' assessment, based on forward-looking hypothetical events, that covers all material risks and vulnerabilities identified and estimate the effects on a firm's profits and losses and its financial position before and after taking into account realistic management / recovery actions. - Wind down planning: An assessment of the steps and resources to ensure orderly wind-down and termination of its regulated business in a realistic timescale, and evaluate the potential harms (and associated mitigants) arising from winding down, as well as identifying the levels of Own Funds and Liquid Assets that the firm considers, if reached, may indicate that there is a credible risk that the firm will breach its threshold requirements. - Capital & Liquidity assessment: An assessment of the levels of Own Funds and Liquid Asset resources (based on prescribed methodologies) and requirements (based on business plans, as well as capital/liquidity required to mitigate risks of harm and wind-down).